Shocka: 2018-present: Mental Health advocacy and Impact over Numbers

 He released a solo Fire in the Booth on 27 January 2018.
 He released the single "Self Love" on October of the same year.

 On 26 November 2018, Shocka was featured on a podcast by Roundhouse where he gave his guidance and support to aspiring musicians on how to cope with mental health from the industry, discussing his time as an upcoming artist which lead him to experience a mental health breakdown.
 In an early 2019 interview with ITV News, Erhanon highlighted the highs and extreme lows of showbusiness.
 He spoke about his journey from being alongside famous names like Skepta to being dropped by his record company.
 Shocka was involved in an interview with The Pit LDN on 27 March 2019 to further raise awareness of mental health associated with music.
 Shocka released his third EP Conscious Crud on 26 April 2019.

 Shocka was a speaker in the 2019 TEDxLondon Beyond Borders event held on 18 May 2019.
 During his talk, he highlighted his personal journey with mental health issues and how he has come to terms with these difficulties.
 Shocka believes self-love is part of the cure for mental health issues, such as depression, anxiety and low self-image.

 In September 2019, Shocka reached out to Stefflon Don for cancer treatment for his mother.
-Stefflon Don held a giveaway after reaching a billion streams, and decided to give the money for his mothers treatment.
+Stefflon Don held a giveaway after reaching a billion streams, and decided to give the money for his mother's treatment.

 Erhanon went on to feature in a 10-episode series called "Mind Yourself" produced by Barcroft Studios.
 It focuses on young people who have or are recovering from poor mental health and was released on February 14, 2020, via Snapchat whilst also highlighting his own battle with schizophrenia and anxiety disorder.

 Shocka released his debut album Impact Over Numbers on 16 May 2020.
 It features Burna Boy on the intro, production from Ayo Beatz, and vocals from Brook Baili and Chrissy Day as well as a tribute single to the late rapper, Cadet.
 The album was noted for exploring a variety of topics including mental health, friendship, and miscarriage.